Numa Pompilius: Calendar

 By tradition, Numa promulgated a calendar reform, which divided the year into twelve months according to the lunar course, but adjusted to be in accordance with the solstitial revolution.
 It was during this time that the months of January and February were introduced.
 Numa also made the distinction of the days being either profane or sacred.

 Plutarch in his Parallel Lives mentions that Numa Pompilius made January the first month in the calendar instead of March by the next reason: "he wished in every case that martial influences should yield precedence to civil and political.
 For this Janus, in remote antiquity, whether he was a demi-god or a king, was a patron of civil and social order, and is said to have lifted human life out of its bestial and savage state.
 For this reason he is represented with two faces, implying that he brought men's lives out of one sort and condition into another."

 Social

 Guilds

-Numa established the traditional occupational guilds of Rome:
+Numa established the traditional collegia (occupational guilds) of Rome: